Aider-AI/aider/docs/unified-diffs.md

 are the one being tasked with specifying code edits.
 Would you want to hand type a properly escaped json data structure to invoke surgical insert, delete, replace operations on specific code line numbers?
-Would you want
+Would it be ok to
-to trigger an error and be forced to start over after any typo, off-by-one line number or flubbed escape character?
+trigger an error and be forced to start over after any typo, off-by-one line number or flubbed escape sequence?

 GPT is quantitatively better at code editing when you reduce the burden of formatting edits by using a familiar, simple, high level